Home / Reviews / Branch Ergonomic Chair

 Lumbar Support

 A firm lumbar pad sits on a vertical track on the backrest and can be slid up or down to target your specific lumbar curve.
-The pad provides a consistent, moderate push: not as soft as the Embody’s passive system, not as precise as the Aeron’s PostureFit SL dual-pad system, but genuinely functional.
-Most users find a position that works within the first few minutes of adjustment.
+Most users find a position that provides meaningful support within the first few minutes of adjustment.
+The limitation is that the lumbar firmness is fixed — you can adjust where it pushes but not how hard.
+If lumbar firmness control matters to you, the Steelcase Leap offers both height and firmness control.

-4D Armrests
+3D Armrests

 Seat Depth